-- The film underwent re-shoots under the auspices of Jerry Bruckheimer, who was brought in in a producer capacity at a very late stage.
-Reportedly, these extensive re-shoots, featuring new material written by Laeta Kalogridis, were helmed by "CSI" alumnus Danny Cannon over a two-week period at a cost of $15M.
+- Jerry Bruckheimer was brought in to produce at a very late stage.
+The studio rejected the original cut due to poor reactions from test audiences.
+Extensive re-shoots, featuring new material written by Laeta Kalogridis, were helmed by Danny Cannon over two weeks, for a reported $15M.

-- This was Skydance's second project to not be released by Paramount.
+- This was Skydance's second project not released by Paramount.
 Instead, Warner Bros. produced the film.

-- Several cast and crew (even the film's extras) noted that lead star/producer Gerard Butler kept forgetting all his lines.
+- Several cast and crew, even extras, noted that lead star/producer , Gerard Butler kept forgetting his lines.

-- The idea of catastrophic consequences of weather control by space-based stations is also a major plot point in Das Arche Noah Prinzip (1984), Roland Emmerich's directorial debut (Dean Devlin's long time collaborator).
+- Catastrophic consequences of weather control by space-based stations is also a major plot point in Das Arche Noah Prinzip (1984), Roland Emmerich's directorial debut.
+Emmerich and Dean Devlin were long time collaborators.

-- A game under the same name was released by developer Sticky Studios, which was featured by Apple.
-It keeps the same premise but follows an alternative plot where three people gather data on Earth to locate a rogue satellite.
-The game is a turn-based puzzler and generally has very positive reviews.
+- Sticky Studios released a game under the same name, which Apple featured.
+It keeps the same premise, but follows an alternative plot with three people gathering data on Earth to locate a rogue satellite.
+The game is a turn-based puzzler, and generally has very positive reviews.

 - The word "Geostorm" is mentioned 20 times in various forms throughout the movie, including the end title.

-- Jake Lawson (played by Gerard Butler), upon arrival on the ISS, mentions that he and his brother Max were born in UK but lived in the US.
-This is partly true because in real life, Gerard Butler is actually Scottish and Jim Sturgess is British.
+- When Jake Lawson arrives on the ISS, he mentions that he and his brother Max were born in UK, but lived in the US.
+In real life, Gerard Butler is Scottish and Jim Sturgess is English.

 - There's a moment when the space station crew mentioned about 'RockNRolla'...that's also one of Gerald Butler's movie.